JCEleanor/web-sraping-with-python/README.md

 #### 2. Loop through the list and format them like so:  <small> "http://www.swanpanasia.com/products/{product's_english_name}" </small>

 <small>
-A. if it reaches the destination successfully (HTTP response status code returns 200), do the following:
+A. if it reaches the destination successfully (HTTP response status codes returns 200), do the following:

 * give it a product Id (as primary key for future database)
 * save product tags as a string list